joebywan/joebywan.github.io/_posts/2023-8-12-automation-for-watching-discounts.md

 1. Setup a requirements.txt with the modules I needed
 1. Build a directory containing all of those modules by using `pip install -t requirements.txt -r ./lambda_package/`
 1. Copy the lambda script into the directory
-1. Reconfigure TF to zip the new directory and upload to Lambda instead of just the script
+1. Reconfigure Terraform to zip the new directory and upload to Lambda instead of just the script

 Thankfully after that I had a successful test!

-I already had one problem I'd been putting off dealing with, which was that TF's archive_file resource didn't always recreate the zip file when I updated the script.
+I already had one problem I'd been putting off dealing with, which was that Terraform's archive_file resource didn't always recreate the zip file when I updated the script.
 Now I had a 2nd problem, icky manual tasks required for packaging up the Lambda function.

 ## Automate the manual deployment stuff
 I figured I've been automating everything else, lets get this package build automated.